aksam786/PixelMaticAutomation/README.md

 Open the repository in Visual Studio Code

-# Run the test in visual studio code
+# Run the test in visual studio code terminal using this command
     npx playwright test

  # Tool used